-We test ND++ on Faster R-CNN and Mask R-CNN, milestone object detectors from three major benchmarks, \textit{maskrcnn-benchmark}(MB)~\cite{maskrcnn_benchmark}, \textit{MLPerf}~\cite{MLPerf}, and \textit{Detectron2}.
+We test ND++ on Faster R-CNN and Mask R-CNN, milestone object detectors from three major benchmarks, \textit{maskrcnn-benchmark}(MB) , \textit{MLPerf} , and \textit{Detectron2}.
 We use ResNet-50 with FPN as backbones and two fully-connected layers in the box heads.
 In Mask R-CNN, the mask head contains convolution and correlation layers.
 ND++ is used to enhance all layers.
 We report our numbers and evaluation curves on the COCO 2017 dataset (Tables~\ref{tab:FasterRCNN},~\ref{tab:MaskRCNN}, Fig.~\ref{fig:frontpage}(a,b)).
 Results with ResNet-101 can be found in Supp.
 Sec.~\ref{sec:OD}, Supp.
 Tab.~\ref{tab:detectron2}.

 On all three benchmarks and with both Faster R-CNN (Table~\ref{tab:FasterRCNN}) and Mask R-CNN (Table~\ref{tab:MaskRCNN}), ND++ consistently outperforms baselines with frozen batch normalization and group normalization~\cite{GroupNorm} in terms of Average Precision(AP) (Fig.~\ref{fig:frontpage}(a,b)).
-On the more powerful Mask R-CNN architecture, we conduct a comparative study of training from scratch.
-In the default configuration, the initial learning rate is set to $0.02$, the same as for fine-tuning.
-With this initial learning rate, ND++ consistently outperforms group normalization throughout training.
-When we increase the learning rate to the more standard $0.1$ for training from scratch, group normalization ends up with worse results while ND++ finishes better (Table~\ref{tab:scratch}, Supp.
+When training from scratch, ND++ benefits from increase the learning rate to $0.1$ while group normalization ends up with worse results (Table~\ref{tab:scratch}, Supp.
 Fig.~\ref{fig:maskrcnn_scratch}).

 Though researchers have encountered severe challenges in scaling up the training of Mask R-CNN~\cite{DBLP:journals/corr/abs-1711-07240,wanglarge}, we have been able to seamlessly increase the batch size and achieve good results without ad hoc techniques.
 Here we take the MLPerf implementation, remove the warmup stage, and fix the learning rate to 0.1 with a momentum of 0.9.
 We notice that frozen/synchronized batch normalization explodes at all scales without warmup while ND++ produces superior results.
 ND++ significantly surpasses the MLPerf accuracy goal\footnote{37.7 for bounding box AP and 33.9 for mask AP.} within the standard 12-epoch fine-tuning with batch sizes up to $256$, an order of magnitude larger than most existing baseline settings (Table~\ref{tab:large_batch}, Supp.
 Fig.~\ref{fig:maskrcnn_large_batch}).
-Note that recent large-scale training techniques that utilize synchronized batch normalization may not reach this goal, while ND++ can surpass this goal in the 10/11-th epoch.
-ND++ is trained for 11250, 5625, and 2813 iterations at batch sizes of 128, 256, and 512, respectively.